serializingme/website-content/content/post/2019-02-27-its-me-fireeye.md

 [[timeline]]
 id = 3
 title = "Grace period extension" content = "FireEye's research and engineering team took a closer look into the reported issue and asked for a 90 days grace period to implement additional protections.
-I extended the grace period 4 days, giving FireEye exaclty 90 days starting from November 27<sup>th</sup>, instead of the date of first reporting the issue (November 23<sup>rd</sup>)." start = "2018-11-27"
+I extended the grace period 4 days, giving FireEye exactly 90 days starting from November 27<sup>th</sup>, instead of the date of first reporting the issue (November 23<sup>rd</sup>)." start = "2018-11-27"

 [[timeline]]